nvaulin/samovar/README.md

 options:
   -h, --help            show this help message and exit -p [PHENOTYPE], --phenotype [PHENOTYPE]
-                        the base phenotype for metagenome construction ("Health", "HIV", ... ) -m [METAGENOME_FILE], --metagenome_file [METAGENOME_FILE]
+                        the base phenotype for metagenome construction
+                        ("Health", "HIV")
+  -m [METAGENOME_FILE], --metagenome_file [METAGENOME_FILE]
                         read metagenome composition from the file (tsv with species and abundances) --pathways [PATHWAYS]
                         read matebolic pathways to account from the file (each pathway on the new line --metabolites [METABOLITES]
-                        read metabolites, format: KEGG Compound ID (consult readme for avaliable options) -c [N_CORE], --n_core [N_CORE]
+                        read metabolites, format: KEGG Compound ID (e.g.
+                        C07274)
+  --c_model [C_MODEL]   model for core metagenome selection ("primitive",
+                        "random", "weighted", "weighted_lognormal",
+                        "weighted_exponential", "shannon")
+  --a_model [A_MODEL]   model for species abundances selection ("mean",
+                        "exponential", "normal", "lognormal")
+  -c [N_CORE], --n_core [N_CORE]
                         number of core species to leave in metagenome -t THREADS, --threads THREADS
+                        number of threads (cores)
+  -n [N_SAMPLES], --n_samples [N_SAMPLES]
+                        number of generated metagenome samples -r [N_READS], --n_reads [N_READS]
+                        number of reads to generate (if set, overwrites the number present in iss_params.yml) -o [OUT_DIR], --out_dir [OUT_DIR]
-                        number of threads (cores) --email [EMAIL]       Email address for Entrez requests --api_key [API_KEY]   NCBI API key for Entrez requests (if any)
+                        path to directory to save generated files --email [EMAIL]       Email address for Entrez requests --api_key [API_KEY]   NCBI API key for Entrez requests (if any)

 ```

 Additional *InSilicoSeq* reads generation parameters (such as number of reads, error model, etc) can be also specified in the `iss_params.yml` file (the full list of the *InSilicoSeq* parameters can be found in it's [documentation](https://insilicoseq.readthedocs.io/en/latest/)).